-We believe the patents and patent applications associated with the Company related to, among other things, our proprietary formulation technology, combined with the patents and patent applications associated with the Company claiming dosing levels of DMF, are valuable assets.
+We believe the patents and patent applications associated with the Company are valuable assets.
 To the extent required or permitted by the License Agreement, we intend to protect, defend and/or enforce the intellectual property associated with the Company.

-The intellectual property associated with the Company includes patents and patent applications in the U.S., Europe and certain countries in Asia.
+The intellectual property associated with the Company includes patents and patent applications in Europe and certain countries in Asia.
 We divide the intellectual property portfolio associated with the Company primarily into two patent families, which we refer to as the "Core Composition Patent" family and the "Erosion Matrix Patent" family.

-The Core Composition Patent family, based on international application PCT/DK2005/000648, filed on October 7, 2005, with priority to October 8, 2004, discloses, among other things, formulations and dosing regimens of DMF, including the use of a dose of 480 mg of DMF per day to treat MS. As described under "Risk Factors" and elsewhere in this Annual Report, whether the Core Composition Patent family discloses the use of a dose of 480 mg of DMF per day to treat MS has been challenged in the Interference Proceeding and in some European Opposition Proceedings.
+The Core Composition Patent family, based on international application PCT/DK2005/000648, filed on October 7, 2005, with priority to October 8, 2004, discloses, among other things, formulations and dosing regimens of DMF, including the use of a dose of 480 mg of DMF per day to treat MS. As described under "Risk Factors" and elsewhere in this Annual Report, whether the Core Composition Patent family discloses the use of a dose of 480 mg of DMF per day to treat MS has been challenged in some European Opposition Proceedings.

-The Erosion Matrix Patent family, based on international application PCT/EP2010/050172, filed on January 8, 2010, with priority to January 9, 2009, discloses, among other things, delayed and slow-release formulations of DMF in FP187[®] as used in our set of Phase 1 clinical trials and a Phase 2 clinical trial.
+The Erosion Matrix Patent family, based on international application PCT/EP2010/050172, filed on January 8, 2010, with priority to January 9, 2009, discloses, among other things, delayed and slow-release formulations of DMF in FP187® as used in our set of Phase 1 clinical trials and a Phase 2 clinical trial.